• February 2, 2024

 IMA India’s CFO Forum Highlights Aon’s Survey on Risk & Supply Chain Disruptions

-In conversation with Saurabh Verma; President & Head of Sales, Strategic Accounts Management & Japan Global Solutions; Aon India Insurance.
+In conversation with Saurabh Verma, President and Head, Sales, Strategic Accounts Management and Japan Global Solutions, Aon India.

 With the interlinkages that now exist within the global economic architecture, political and economic events tend to play out across borders.
 As things stand, several risks are likely to materialise over the medium term.
 These include commodity price jumps, supply-chain disruptions, rising nationalism, and much more.
 At a recent session of the India CFO Forum in Delhi, Saurabh Verma President & Head of Sales, Strategic Accounts Management & Japan Global Solutions at Aon India, took us through the findings of Aon’s global risk management survey.
 This paper summarises key takeaways, combining the survey inputs of 3,000 CFOs with insights gathered during the ensuing discussions with IMA Forum members.